Stock coverage: days cover calculation and other stock metrics

 Net Stock/ Avg. daily unit sales = Stock Coverage in days

-We see this time and again with companies who say we already do that.
-But what separates the amateurs from the professionals is how easily and quickly they can access this stock coverage information and then continue to interrogate the data with a point and click simplicity while they follow your train of thought.
-It’s the professionals who access up-to-date information without the need to cut and paste or further manipulate data in spreadsheets (often each new month).
-They don’t have any concern about cell formulas from month to month because they are getting regular feeds of information daily that update the database automatically.
+What separates the amateurs from the professionals inventory manager is how easily and quickly they can access this stock coverage information when they use an integrated inventory analytics solution.
+It’s the professionals who access up-to-date information from multiple different systems without the need to cut and paste or further manipulate data in spreadsheets (every month).
+They can continue to interrogate the data with a point and click simplicity while they follow your train of thought.
+These people don’t have any concern about cell formulas from month to month because the software provides regular feeds of information that update the database automatically.

-The point is, if you can remove the hassle of simply trying to keep a spreadsheet up to date and remove the margin for error with incorrect cell references or formulas, you can spend more time analyzing the stock situation and ensure that there are:
+Business planning analytics software removes the hassle of keeping a spreadsheet up to date, removes the margin for error with incorrect cell references or formulas, so you can spend more time analyzing the stock situation and ensure that there are:

 Learn more about measuring stock in this free ebook: Data-driven inventory optimization